Near Standard in Kanawha County, West Virginia — The American South (Appalachia)

 — America’s Byways — Paint Creek Scenic Trail —

 Location.
-38° 7.739′ N, 81° 23.251′ W. Marker is near Standard, West Virginia, in Kanawha County.
+38° 7.738′ N, 81° 23.252′ W. Marker is near Standard, West Virginia, in Kanawha County.
 Marker is at the intersection of Paint Creek Road (Local Route 83) and Exit 74 (Interstate 77) on Paint Creek Road.
-Paint Creek Road parallels the West Virginia Turnpike Toll Road, Interstates 64 and 77, south of this exit.
+Paint Creek Road parallels the West Virginia Turnpike Toll Road, Interstates 64 and 77.
 Touch for map.
 Marker is in this post office area: Gallagher WV 25083, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Mary Ingles (here, next to this marker); Mucklow/Gallagher, WV (approx. 2.3 miles away); Holly Grove “Bull Moose Special” (approx. 4.3 miles away); Bull Moose Special (approx. 4.3 miles away); Fayette County / Kanawha County (approx. 4.8 miles away); West Virginia Institute of Technology (approx. 4.9 miles away); Montgomery (approx. 5 miles away); Christopher H. Payne (approx. 5.2 miles away).
+Standard, WV (here, next to this marker); Mucklow/Gallagher, WV (approx. 2.3 miles away); Holly Grove “Bull Moose Special” (approx. 4.3 miles away); Bull Moose Special (approx. 4.3 miles away); Fayette County / Kanawha County (approx. 4.8 miles away); West Virginia Institute of Technology (approx. 4.9 miles away); Montgomery (approx. 5.1 miles away); Christopher H. Payne (approx. 5.2 miles away).

 Related markers.
 Click here for a list of markers that are related to this marker.
 To better understand the relationship, study each marker in the order shown.